react-navigation/react-navigation.github.io/versioned_docs/version-8.x/elements.md

 />
 ```

-### `MissingIcon`

-A component that renders a missing icon symbol.
-It can be used as a fallback for icons to show that there's a missing icon.
-It accepts the following props:

-- `color` - Color of the icon.
-- `size` - Size of the icon.
-- `style` - Additional styles for the icon.

 ### `PlatformPressable`

 A component which provides an abstraction on top of [`Pressable`](https://reactnative.dev/docs/Pressable) to handle platform differences.
 In addition to `Pressable`'s props, it accepts following additional props: